jquense/teaspoon/README.md

   }, '')
 ```

 ### ElementCollection API

 ElementCollections are created when selecting ReactElements.
 They
-also have all the above "common" methods
+also have all the above "common" methods.
+ShallowRendering creates and operates on ElementCollections as well.

 #### `$(ReactElement element) -> ElementCollection`